mariaedwards/a11y/README.md

 ### Courses

-Here is the curated  list of accessibility courses free and paid, provided by universities and online learning platforms such as edX, available via [Digital Accessibility Courses Roundup • Digital A11Y](https://www.digitala11y.com/digital-accessibility-courses-roundup/)
+Here is a curated list of accessibility courses, free and paid, provided by universities and online learning platforms such as edX, available via [Digital Accessibility Courses Roundup • Digital A11Y](https://www.digitala11y.com/digital-accessibility-courses-roundup/)

 ### YouTube Channels and Podcasts